-We believe that art is crucial to our movement work and in enacting change, and we are committed to including the arts in all of our educational and policy work, and to build on the network of connections we have forged with New York arts organizations through our participation in the Kenan Social Justice and the Arts network.
+Art is at the forefront of change.
+The process begins when we imagine a new world, one that is devoid of stigma and inequality.
+Resourceful artistic creativity within social change is one of the most influential and sometimes overlooked methods of problem solving.
+We are committed to including the arts in all of our educational and policy work, and to build on the network of connections we have forged with New York arts organizations through our participation in the Kenan Social Justice and the Arts network.
 Working with teaching artists and arts educators, we have developed an initiative that integrates our arts educational work at Rikers, which offers an artist-in-residence program for formerly incarcerated people working in the area of social justice and the arts.

-To serve our commitment, we also support innovative partnerships through our work with the Columbia law school, where we aim to equip law students with the ability to tell powerful stories alongside artists and community members in order to amplify their impact on policy changes.
+To serve our commitment, we also support innovative partnerships through our work with the Center for Institutional and Social Change at Columbia law school, where Artists, Activist, policy makers, and law students are equipped with the storying tools to build their individual and collective capacities to produce powerful true-lived narratives to effectively amplify their impact on policy changes.
 This is a part of a larger initiative to solidify a visible, working model, for other research universities interested in using arts education to bridge the gap of lived experience of those incarcerated with members of the university community, policy makers, and the general public.